-In 2023, the residual value was calculated using a growth rate calculated as the average of projected inflation rates in the forecast period of 2.19%-4.37%, depending on the country (2.78%-6.09% in 2022).
+In 2024, the residual value was calculated using a growth rate calculated as the average of projected inflation rates in the forecast period of 1.97%-3.31%, depending on the country (2.19%-4.37% in 2023).

-The discount rate applied in the DCF model used in tests for impairment of investments in subsidiaries and of assets reflects the current market assessment of the credit risk for the debt collection industry in the country where the tested asset is present.
-The Company applied the weighted average cost of capital for the debt collection industry.
-To calculate cost of equity, the Company applied the Capital Asset Pricing Model (CAPM) based on financial data of debt collection companies operating on global markets.
+The discount rate applied in the DCF model used in tests for impairment of investments in subsidiaries and of assets reflects the current market assessment of the credit risk for the debt collection or lending industry in the country where the tested asset is present.
+The Company applied the weighted average cost of capital for the debt collection or lending industry, as appropriate.
+To calculate cost of equity, the Company applied the Capital Asset Pricing Model (CAPM) based on financial data of debt collection or lending companies, as appropriate, operating on global markets.